vfonic/graphql-api/README.md

 For more complicated access management, define query objects and Poro's with only a subset of fields that can be accessed.

-Future work is this area is ongoing.
-For example, a CanCan integration could be a much simpler way of separating out this logic.

 ## Documentation

 ### Querying